emacs-mirror/emacs/mps/manual/source/glossary/v.rst

         .. aka:: *logical address*.

-        In a :term:`virtual memory (1)` system, the :term:`addresses <address>` that application programs deal with are known as *virtual addresses*.
+        In a :term:`virtual memory` system, the :term:`addresses
+        <address>` that application programs deal with are known as
+        *virtual addresses*.

-        The virtual addresses used by the application program are translated by the virtual memory system (often using :term:`TLB`s and :term:`page-tables <page table>`) to :term:`physical addresses <physical address>`.
+        The virtual addresses used by the application program are translated by the virtual memory system (often using :term:`TLB`s and :term:`page-tables <page table>`) to
+        :term:`physical addresses <physical address>`.
 It is the physical address that is used to retrieve the contents from the :term:`memory (3)`.

         .. opposite:: :term:`physical address`.

     virtual address space

         The virtual :term:`address space` is the space of :term:`virtual addresses <virtual address>`.

-        On :term:`virtual memory (1)` systems, user processes see the virtual address space, and commonly have a separate virtual address space each, so that they map the same addresses to different data.
+        On :term:`virtual memory` systems, user processes see the virtual address space, and commonly have a separate virtual address space each, so that they map the same addresses to different data.
 These systems often have :term:`shared memory` as well.

         .. opposite:: :term:`physical address space`.

-    virtual memory (1)
+    virtual memory

         .. aka:: *VM (1)*.

         In a *virtual memory* (*VM*) system, the program code deals with :term:`virtual addresses <virtual address>`.
 Upon use, the virtual address is translated by the :term:`MMU` to obtain a :term:`physical address` that is used to access :term:`physical memory (1)`.

         Some operating systems can simulate having more :term:`memory (2)` than is available as :term:`main memory`, by storing part of the data in :term:`backing store`, typically on disk.
-If the :term:`page` referenced by the virtual address is not currently in main memory, a :term:`page fault` occurs, triggering an operating system handler that :term:`swaps in <swapped in>` the page.
-Some other page might be :term:`swapped out` to make room.
+If the :term:`page` referenced by the virtual address is not currently in main memory, a :term:`page fault` occurs, triggering an operating system handler that :term:`swaps in
+        <swapped in>` the page.
+Some other page might be
+        :term:`swapped out` to make room.

         Each process typically has its own separate :term:`virtual address space` with its own :term:`mappings <mapping>` and :term:`protections <protection>`.

         .. figure:: ../diagrams/virtual-memory.png
             :align: center
             :alt: Diagram: Example of the relationship between the virtual address spaces of two processes, physical memory, and backing store.

             Example of the relationship between the virtual address spaces of two processes, physical memory, and backing store.

         Virtual memory technology can be used in many useful memory management techniques, such as :term:`barriers (1) <barrier (1)>`, copy-on-write, and :term:`memory mapping`.

             "Virtual" means never knowing where your next byte is coming from.

         .. opposite:: :term:`real memory (1)`.